Information on the processing of personal data at Jyske Bank

 If the bank processes information on the basis of your consent or due to an agreement, you are entitled to have the information you delivered to us handed out in an electronic format.

-10. Complaint about the bank's processing of data
+10. Complain about the bank's processing of data

 If you are dissatisfied with the way we handle your personal data, you may file a complaint with the bank.
 You may also file a complaint with the Danish Data Protection Agency, (Datatilsynet), Borgergade 28, 5th floor, DK-1300 Copenhagen K or firstname.lastname@example.org.